-Purchasers can often discover an issue in the course of due diligence or as part of the disclosure process that is material to the transaction.
+Purchasers can often discover an issue in the course of due diligence, or as part of the disclosure process, that is material to the transaction.
 In some cases, this will lead to a price reduction.
 In other cases, the issue may be material but its impact or financial risk may be uncertain.
-Often in those cases, instead of a price reduction, an indemnity specific to the issue will be agreed.
+In those cases, an indemnity specific to the issue may be agreed instead of a price reduction.

-5.5.4 Difference between Warranties and Indemnities
+5.5.4 Difference between warranties and indemnities

-A warranty is a statement by the Vendor about a particular state of affairs of the Target.
-Under Irish law, if a warranty is untrue it will only give rise to a successful claim in damages if the Purchaser can show that the warranty was breached and that the effect of the warranty being untrue is to reduce the value of the shares acquired.
-In contrast, an indemnity is an undertaking to pay an amount equal to the loss or liability arising due to a specified matter or event (e.g. failure to make tax payments when due).
-The amount is usually calculated on a euro for euro basis and the diminution in value does not have to be established by the party claiming.
+A warranty is a statement by the vendor about a particular state of affairs of the target.
+Under Irish law, if a warranty is untrue it will only give rise to a successful claim in damages if the purchaser can show that the warranty was breached and that the effect of the warranty being untrue is to reduce the value of the shares acquired.
+In contrast, an indemnity is an undertaking to pay an amount equal to the loss or liability arising due to a specified matter or event (eg failure to make tax payments when due).
+The amount is usually calculated on a euro-for-euro basis and the diminution in value does not have to be established by the party claiming.
 The other key differences between a warranty and an indemnity are as follows: